 The League of Women in Government (LWG) serves as the umbrella organization to support local and statewide organizations that advance women in local government leadership.
 We want to move the needle forward on the number of women serving at the most senior and executive levels in ALL areas of local government — administration, public works, police, fire, planning…….you name it!
 We want to help YOU reach your maximum potential through a support network of information, development opportunities, and forums to help you lead, thrive or get that next big gig!

-The League of in Government supports local and statewide organizations that advance women in local government leadership.
+The League of Women in Government supports local and statewide organizations that advance women in local government senior executive leadership.
 Together, we Educate, Mentor & Encourage by:

-- Strengthening relationships between women in local government,
+- Strengthening relationships between local government groups supporting women, and

-- Informing women of leadership and professional development opportunities, and
+- Providing local government women leadership and professional development opportunities.

 The League of Women in Government is governed by an unpaid chief administrative officer and ten board members from across the country.
 The League is a fiscal project of OneOC, a California 501(c)3 not-for-profit organization.

 League Board Members from left to right: Kimiko Black Gilmore, Assistant City Manager – Kansas City, MO; Bonnie Svrcek, City Manager – Lynchburg, VA: Dan Singer, Management Partners; Ashley Jacobs, 2018 LWG President and Deputy County Administrator, Aiken County, SC; Tammy Letourneau, Assistant City Manager – Costa Mesa, CA; David Ellis, County Manager – Wake County, NC; Ted Staton, City Manager – Upper Arlington, OH; Pamela Antil, LWG Chief Administrative Officer and Assistant City Administrator – Santa Barbara, CA; and Susan Thorpe, County Manager – Yuma County, AZ.